glentner/hypershell/docs/_include/cluster_help.rst

     Executors will send a progression of SIGINT, SIGTERM, and SIGKILL.
     If the process still persists the executor itself will shutdown.

+``-S``, ``--signalwait`` *SEC*
+    Task-level signal escalation wait period in seconds (default: 10).

+    When tasks fail to halt following an initial SIGINT, the program waits this interval in seconds before escalating to the next level of interrupt.

+    See also ``--task-timeout``.

 ``-A``, ``--autoscaling`` [*MODE*]
     Enable autoscaling (default: disabled).
 Used with ``--launcher``.